elliott-fisher/ctsi-special-pops/README.md

 # ctsi-special-pops
-### This is where the aggregated data lives for ingestiuon by DataWrapper for the CTSI Special Populations visualizations.
+### This is where the aggregated data lives for ingestion by DataWrapper for the CTSI Special Populations visualizations.